cache-roaster/OpenComposer/docs/WEBFORM_en.md

 - name: Application name (If this key is omitted, the directory name will be used instead)
 - category: Category name
-- icon: Path to image file for icon (URL or [Bootstrap icon](https://icons.getbootstrap.com/) is also possible.
-For Bootstrap icons, write `icon: bi-airplane-fill`)
+- icon: Path to image file for icon.
+URL, [Bootstrap icon](https://icons.getbootstrap.com/), or [Font Awesome icon](https://fontawesome.com) is also possible.
+For Bootstrap icons, write `icon: bi-airplane-fill`.
+For Font Awesome icons, write `icon: fa-solid fa-gear`.
 - description: Description of the application

 ## Settings of submit.yml